 - High capacity of some potential new entrants (strong force)

-Establishing a business to compete against Apple Inc. requires high capitalization.
-Also, it is extremely costly to develop a strong brand to compete against large companies, like Apple.
-These external factors make new entrants weak.
+Establishing a business to compete with Apple Inc. requires high capitalization.
+Also, it is extremely costly to develop a strong brand to compete with large companies, like Apple.
+These external factors make new entrants weak in this Five Forces analysis case of the IT business.
 However, there are large firms with the financial capacity to enter the market.
 For example, Google has already done so through its consumer electronics.
 Samsung also used to be a new entrant.
-These examples show that there are large companies that have the potential to directly compete against Apple Inc. Thus, the overall threat of new entry is moderate.
+These examples show that there are large companies that have the potential to directly compete with Apple Inc. in multiple markets.
+Thus, the overall threat of new entry is moderate.
 This part of the Five Forces analysis shows that Apple must maintain its competitive advantages through innovation and marketing to remain strong against new entrants’ moderate competitive force.

 References